Supervisor/supervisor/README.txt

 Supervisor Events

   At certain predefined points during supervisord's operation, "event notifications" are emitted.
-An event denotes that something potentially interesting happened.
+An event notification implies that something potentially interesting happened.
 Event listeners (see the "Event Listeners" section below) can be configured to subscribe to event notifications selectively, and may perform arbitrary actions based on an event notification (send email, make an HTTP request, etc).

   Event types that may be subscribed to by event listeners are predefined by supervisor and fall into several major categories,